-The gearing ratio increased from approximately 12.9% as at 31 December 2019 to approximately 16.7% as at 31 December 2020, such increase was a result of a increase in bank loans of approximately RMB39.1 million.
+The gearing ratio was increased from approximately 16.4% as at 31 December 2021 to approximately 23.9% as at 31 December 2022, primarily attributing to an increase in bank loans of approximately RMB75.4 million for the year ended 31 December 2022.

 Gearing ratio equals total debt divided by total equity as at the end of the year.
-Total debt includes all interest-bearing bank loans.
+Total debt includes all interest-bearing bank and other loans.